When you start generating leads and creating Facebook ads, one of the first things that Facebook asks you is ‘What is your marketing objective?’

 You don’t want to optimize the conversion for sales appointments or clients (yet) because you’re not going to give Facebook enough data at this point in time to get enough conversions each week.

-With the Facebook Ads Conversion objective, you’ll be sending your leads to an opt-in landing page.
+When to use it: With the Facebook Ads Conversion objective, you’ll be sending your leads to an opt-in landing page.
 You’ll also most likely get higher quality leads with prospects who are more serious in learning how you can help them.

 When it comes to choosing the best quality leads with a good balance of quantity of leads, I recommend choosing the Facebook Ads Conversion objective as the primary one you use.

-But choosing the right Facebook Ads Objective is only the beginning…
+Important: Choosing the right Facebook Ads Objective is only the beginning…

 To learn how to set up the best funnel for generating leads, sales appointments and clients in a way that is predictable, profitable and automated using Facebook Ads, check out my free Masterclass training here.